liamsegura/War-Card-API/README.md

 # War-Card-API
-Draw two cards from a deck of 52 and compare.
+Draw two cards from a deck of 52 and compare to find a winner!

 Check it out here: